 And it was not only as good as the DSLR models, it was even better.
 Even better IQ along with better construction and weather sealing that the DSLR models did not have.
 After hoping for a Sony FE 70-200mm f/2.8 Tamron instead released the 17-28mm f/2.8.
 While interesting to complete a lens trio a wide angle f/2.8 lens was not what I wanted next.
 Had tried the Sony 70-200mm f/4 variant…

 …and while it is OK it was not good enough to keep.
-Having held out for Tamron I had some events coming up so I finally caved and picked up the only Sony FE G Master 70-200mm f/2.8.
+Having held out for Tamron I had some events coming up so I finally caved and picked up the only native mount f/2.8 option at the time, the Sony FE G Master 70-200mm f/2.8.

 It was great.
 But then Tamron finally announced the 70-200mm… hold on 70-180mm f/2.8?
-At first I paused, but once I realized that I could trade the much more expensive Sony towards both the Tamron 70-180mm and 17-28mm to complete a Tamron f/2.8 zoom trio (decision outlined in this post) it was a no-brainer.
-I bought all three from my local camera shop, Southeastern Camera, Carrboro.
+At first I paused (fighting GAS post about that here), but once I realized that I could trade the much more expensive Sony towards both the Tamron 70-180mm and 17-28mm to complete a Tamron f/2.8 zoom trio it was a no-brainer.
+Like the 28-75mm I also bought these two from my local camera shop, Southeastern Camera, Carrboro.